-The main motivation for ENS extended (monthly forecasting) is to investigate predictability in the time range of 10 to 30 days.
+The main motivation for ENS extended (monthly forecasting) is to investigate predictability in the time range of 10 to 46 days.
 It is a time scale in between medium-range weather forecasting and seasonal forecasting.
 Medium-range weather forecasting and seasonal forecasting represent two different problems.
-Medium-range weather forecasting is essentially an atmospheric initial value problem, since the time scale is too short for variations in the ocean to have significant impact on the atmospheric circulation.
-The ECMWF medium-range weather forecasting system is based on atmospheric-only integrations: SSTs are simply persisted.
-Seasonal forecasting, on the other hand, is justified by the long predictability of the atmospheric boundary conditions (ocean/land/ice) which can of the order of several months) and by the fact that the variability in tropical SSTs has a significant global impact on the atmospheric circulation.
-Since the oceanic circulation is a major of source of predictability in the seasonal scale, the seasonal forecasting system is based on coupled ocean-atmospheric integrations.
+Medium-range weather forecasting is mostly an atmospheric initial value problem.
+Seasonal forecasting, on the other hand, is justified by the long predictability of the atmospheric boundary conditions (ocean/land/ice) which can of the order of several months and by their impacts on the atmospheric circulation.
 Seasonal forecasting is also an initial value problem, but with much of the information contained in the initial state of the ocean.

-An important source of predictability over Europe in the 10-30 day range is believed to originate from the Madden-Julian Oscillation (MJO) (see for instance Ferranti et al, 1990).
+An important source of predictability over Europe in the 10-46 day range originates from the Madden-Julian Oscillation (MJO) (see for instance Cassou 2008).
 The MJO is a 40-50 day tropical oscillation.
-Several papers (see for instance Flateau et al, 1997) suggest that the ocean-atmosphere coupling has a significant impact on the speed of propagation of an MJO event in the equatorial Indian and western Pacific oceans.
-Therefore, the use of a coupled ocean-atmosphere system may help capture some aspects of the MJO variability.
+Several papers (see for instance Woolnough et al. 2003) suggest that the ocean-atmosphere coupling has a significant impact on the speed of propagation of an MJO event in the equatorial Indian and western Pacific oceans.
+Therefore, the use of a coupled ocean-atmosphere system helps capture some aspects of the MJO variability.
 Other important sources of extended-range predictability include the stratospheric initial conditions (e.g. Baldwin and Dunkerton 2001) and the soil moisture initial conditions (e.g. Koster et al. 2010).